marshalldanel/tremendouslyTinyApp/README.md

 # Tremendously Tiny URL Shortener

-This app takes in a great big full length URL and makes it both tiny and great again.
+This app is a full stack web application built with Node and Express.
+It allows users to input a full length URL and makes it both tiny and great again.

 ## Getting Started